 With this ruling, the Iowa Supreme Court joins only a handful of other states that have rebuked SCOTUS on this warrant loophole.
 The Arizona Supreme Court should be next in line.
 While SCOTUS has in recent years “relaxed the grip of the traditional warrant requirement to advance the claimed interests of law enforcement, our Supreme Court needs to hold firm “in protecting privacy interests through a robust warrant requirement.”
 Our courts in Arizona would be wise to learn a lesson from Iowa on this one: our constitution goes much further than the federal constitution and does a better job at protecting the rights of our citizens than the federal constitution does.
 But it will take our state Supreme Court to enforce those rights in order to give them any real meaning.

-If you or a loved one have been the subject of a police search, contact the Law Office of Hernandez & Hamilton, PC today for a free consultation.
+If you or a loved one have been the subject of a police search, contact a Tucson criminal defense attorney at the Law Office of Hernandez & Hamilton, PC today for a free consultation.